iskendria-pub/iskendria/DESIGN.md

 Package **model** holds Google Protocol Buffers and Data Definition Language code to describe the data.
 It also holds helper functions to transform data.
 Bundling all these in the model package makes the data format and the data transformations visible.

-Package **command** holds all code about creating and applying commands to the state.
+Package **command** holds all code about creating commands and applying them to the state.
 It also implements BlockchainAccess, BlockchainAccessAdapter and StateUpdate as described earlier.
 It exposes structs to be used by the user interface to prepare commands.

 Package **dao** exposes structs that can be read from the local database.
 It exposes an init method that initializes the local database.
 It also exposes a function that processes incoming Sawtooth events, but it does not register to them.